BoneInscri/ics-pa/notes/PA_2.md

 ![image-20231113184145228](PA_2.assets/image-20231113184145228.png)

 **ADDW** and **SUBW** are RV64I-only instructions that are defined analogously to ADD and SUB but operate on 32-bit values and produce signed 32-bit results.
-Overflows are ignored, and the low 32-bits of the result is **sign-extended** to 64-bits and written to the destination register.
+Overflows are ignored， and the low 32-bits of the result is **sign-extended** to 64-bits and written to the destination register.